-Although the suite of mega-events simulated is not comprehensive, results do indicate that an Mw=9.3 originating along the AT48-57 case pose a threat for Montauk, New York.
+Although the suite of simulated mega-tsunamis is not comprehensive, results do indicate that an Mw 9.3 originating along the AT48-57 case pose a threat for Montauk.
 The impact of case AT48-57ab is more significant as compared with the historic 1755 Lisbon scenario.
-The maximum tsunami amplitude generated by AT48-57ab is close to 3 meters while the 1755 Lisbon scenario is less than 20 cm.
-This is attributed to the orientation of the earthquake fault since unit sources along the AT48-57 is directly facing Montauk, New York as opposed to the orientation of the 1755 Lisbon scenario.
-Also due to the bathymetry of the continental shelf, it causes the incoming tsunami waves to focus and defocus as it traverses the continental shelf.
-In some case scenarios simulated (e.g. AT48-57ab), the tsunami waves focuses towards Montauk, New York.
-This study of wave focusing and defocusing for the U.S. Atlantic cast was done by Gica et al. (2012).
+The maximum tsunami amplitude generated by AT48-57ab is close to 3 m while the 1755 Lisbon scenario is less than 20 cm.
+This is attributed to the orientation of the earthquake fault since unit sources along the AT48-57 directly face Montauk as opposed to the differing orientation of the 1755 Lisbon scenario.
+Also, due to the bathymetry of the continental shelf and its orientation, the incoming tsunami waves focus and defocus as they traverse the continental shelf.
+In some case scenarios simulated (e.g. AT48-57ab), the tsunami waves focus toward Montauk.
+This study of wave focusing and defocusing for the U.S. Atlantic coast was done by Gica et al. (2012).